S.L.D. Assessment

 Fees & Options

-WHAT: Specific Learning Difficulty with Impairment in Reading (i.e., Dyslexia) assessment, described in the process above.
-Dyscalculia will also be assessed and considered as standard.
+WHAT: Specific Learning Disability with Impairment in Reading (i.e., Dyslexia) and/or Mathematics (i.e. Dyscalculia) assessment(s), described in the process above.
+There is not a feedback appointment with this option.
+The report will be sent to you once completed.

 TOTAL FEE: The total fee for this assessment is €600.